kkoomen/qbr/README.md

 cube's color scheme.
 Simply follow the on-screen instructions and you're ready to go.

+Note: Your calibrated settings are automatically saved after you've calibrated your cube successfully.
+The next time you start Qbr it will automatically load it.

 Tip: If you've scanned wrong, simple go out of calibrate mode by pressing `c` and go back into calibrate by pressing `c` again.